Utopian and dystopian fiction: History of dystopian fiction

 The history of dystopian literature can be traced back to the reaction to the French Revolution of 1789 and the prospect that mob rule would produce dictatorship.
 Until the late 20th century, it was usually anti-collectivist.
 Dystopian fiction emerged as a response to the utopian.
 Its early history is traced in Gregory Claeys' Dystopia: A Natural History (Oxford University Press, 2017).

-The beginning of technological dystopian fiction can be traced back to E. M. Forster's (1879–1970) "The Machine Stops."
-M Keith Booker states that "The Machine Stops," We and Brave New World are "the great defining texts of the genre of dystopian fiction, both in [the] vividness of their engagement with real-world social and political issues and in the scope of their critique of the societies on which they focus."
+The beginning of technological dystopian fiction can be traced back to E. M. Forster's "The Machine Stops" (1909).Caporaletti, Silvana.
+"Science as Nightmare: The Machine Stops by E. M. Forster."
+Utopian studies 8.2 (1997): 32-47.
+M Keith Booker states that "The Machine Stops," We (1921) and Brave New World (1932) are "the great defining texts of the genre of dystopian fiction, both in [the] vividness of their engagement with real-world social and political issues and in the scope of their critique of the societies on which they focus."

-Another important figure in dystopian literature is H.G.
-Wells, whose work The Time Machine (1895) is also widely seen as a prototype of dystopian literature.
+Another important figure in dystopian literature is H. G. Wells, whose work The Time Machine (1895) is also widely seen as a prototype of dystopian literature.
 Wells' work draws on the social structure of the 19th century, providing a critique of the British class structure at the time.
 Post World War II, even more dystopian fiction was produced.
 These works of fiction were interwoven with political commentary: the end of World War II brought about fears of an impending Third World War and a consequent apocalypse.

 Modern dystopian fiction draws not only on topics such as totalitarian governments and anarchism, but also pollution, global warming, climate change, health, the economy and technology.
 Modern dystopian themes are common in the young adult (YA) genre of literature.